Blogs | Health Tips

 Southeast Asia has the highest activity level in the world according to the World Health Organization, but there are growing concerns that physical fitness levels in the region are on the wane.
 Westernised influence of high-fat, sugary foods and long, sedentary working hours in front of computer screens are the main reasons for this concern.

-Keeping active doesn’t just keep your body in good shape, it reduces the risk of heart disease and diabetes, and it can lower blood pressure.
+Keeping active in Southeast Asia doesn’t just keep your body in good shape, it reduces the risk of heart disease and diabetes, and it can lower blood pressure.
 What’s more, the endorphins released during exercise can help ease symptoms of depression and anxiety.

 Here are just a few of the latest and emerging sports and activities taking Southeast Asia by storm: